ggandor/leap.nvim/README.md

 ### How to use it (TL;DR)

-Leap allows you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a "label" character to pick your target from multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
+Leap allows you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
 The novel idea in Leap is its "clairvoyant" ability: you get a **live preview** of the target labels - by